GrindCrusher/wise-software-docs-storage/enterprise/04-customers/14-pictures.md

-# PICTURES
+# Pictures

-Pictures have four sections.
+The picture library has four sections.
 Address, equipment, work order, and route stop.
-To add new pictures, click the plus sign in the upper right hand corner and search for your photo in your files.
-To delete a picture, click on the picture and click the trash can icon.
+They are added from thier respective locations.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_36.cfbd8874.png)